-As such, all out physical centres will be closed.
-All our staff, who are not directly affected by Covid-19 will still be working remotely to enable our services and the support we provide to continue.
+In line with the Government guidance, we are pleased to be opening our skills centres again from 8th March.
+All colleagues who will be delivering face to face learning will do so in line with social distancing and will be wearing face coverings.
+Those colleagues not doing direct delivery will still be working remotely to enable our services and the support we provide to continue.
 As we work with people in a number of different guises, below highlights our approach.

-If you are a learner – meaning you are on one of our adult education programmes our centres are closed, but your current ‘in-classroom’ learning will be delivered online wherever possible.
+If you are a learner – meaning you are on one of our adult education programmes our centres are now re-opening, but we are still able to deliver remote learning as well as face to face.
 More information on what this delivery looks like can be found below.

 If you are on an employability programme – our centres are closed, but your current in-centre activity will be delivered online wherever possible.
 A member of our team will be in touch with you over the phone to explain how this will happen, so please be prepared to answer the phone from an unrecognised number